Prabath397/FIP-Assignment-Breakfast-Billing-System/README.md

 3.  **Select Option 2:** `Order Items` to begin your order.

-&nbsp;   *   Enter the item number for each item you wish to purchase.
+*   Enter the item number for each item you wish to purchase.

-&nbsp;   *   Type `-1` and press Enter when you are finished ordering.
+*   Type `-1` and press Enter when you are finished ordering.

-&nbsp;   *   The system will alert you if you enter an invalid item number.
+*   The system will alert you if you enter an invalid item number.

 4.  **Select Option 3:** `Print Bill` to generate and view your receipt.
 The bill will show all selected items, the calculated tax (5%), and the final amount due.